urban-toolkit/utk/README.md

 ### About the data

 The data used in the stages is served through the public folder.

+If one wants to change which data is being loaded the paramsMapView.environmentDataFolder has to be changed inside src/params.js